jxcore/jxcore/doc/api/globals.markdown

 * {Function}

-Requires the modules with enabled Asm.js support.
-This is available only for JXcore compiled against SpiderMonkey (Mozilla) engine.
+Requires the modules with ASM.JS scripts inside.

-For example, let's take the following method taken from [Asm.js specification](http://asmjs.org/spec/latest/) and write it to a file *test.js*
+For example, let's take the following script taken from [Asm.js specification](http://asmjs.org/spec/latest/) and write it to a file *test.js*

 ```js
 function geometricMean(start, end) {